Significant Mosques in El Moez Street, Egypt

 El Moez Street

 Have you ever heard of El Moez Street?
-This video features some of the best amazing landmarks that sit in that vintage street in Cairo.
-Even the music has that tremendous tone that says a lot about the Egyptian culture.
-Apparently, there are so many mosques in El Moez Street.
+This video features some of the most impressive landmarks on that vintage street in Cairo.
+Even the music has a tremendous tone that says much about Egyptian culture.
+There are so many mosques in El Moez Street.
 You may enjoy taking a stroll around the area and observing remains of the past.

-Egypt is popular for possessing more than a few historic landmarks.
+Egypt is famous for possessing more than a few historic landmarks.
 Cairo, in particular, has magnificent streets to wander.
-Some of them have actually been sitting there for a fairly old time.
+Some of them have been sitting there for a reasonably old time.
 Ancient places are great at giving you a glimpse of what has once been taking place.
 You get to see buildings and walls where history happened.
 Among those streets and places lies El Moez Street.

 El Moez Street is one of the oldest districts in Cairo, known as the Islamic District.
-This is actually the same area where Khan Al Khalili takes place.
-It is another popular area that attracts a great number of visitors every year.
+This is the same area where Khan Al Khalili takes place.
+It is another popular area that attracts many visitors every year.

 One of the Mosques in El Moez Street

-As one of the oldest streets in the city, this street had witnessed lots of episodes since it was built.
-Being one of Cairo’s significant landmarks, El Moez Street possesses many historical buildings to visit.
-Most of them are actually mosques that came into being from ancient times.
-In fact, the actual name of the street is El Moez Lidin Allah Al Fatimi.
-It’s easy to see why people commonly refer to it as El Moez Street; quite long and not that simple.
+As one of the oldest streets in the city, this street has witnessed many episodes since it was built.
+As one of Cairo’s significant landmarks, El Moez Street has many historical buildings.
+Most of them are mosques that came into being from ancient times.
+The street is named after El Moez Lidin Allah Al Fatimi.
+It’s easy to see why people commonly refer to it as El Moez Street: quite long and not that simple.

-That magnificent street of El Moez is actually one kilometre long.
+That magnificent street of El Moez is one kilometre long.
 It looks like an open-air museum with so much to behold.
-There are many significant mosques in El Moez Street there.
-Also holding many medieval architectural treasures, it is easy to anticipate that many tourists pass by.
+There are many significant mosques on El Moez Street.
+It also holds many medieval architectural treasures, so it is easy to anticipate many tourists passing by.
 Most of what you will find there belongs to the Islamic World.

 Undergoing Renovations and Developments

-What you can see today is actually a renovated version of what it used to be.
+Today, you can see a renovated version of what it used to be.
 Back in 1997, the whole place underwent overhauls made by the government.
-And by the whole place, we actually mean restorations of the historical buildings sitting there as well as the pavements.
+And by the entire place, we mean restorations of the historical buildings and pavements.

-This development has helped in making the place more comfortable and safer to roam around.
+This development has helped make the place more comfortable and safer.
 That is because the street is open for pedestrians only from 8 in the morning until 11 at night.
-No heavy traffic to cause a mess in the street, but cargo vehicles can pass by outside this time frame.
+No heavy traffic causes a mess in the street, but cargo vehicles can pass by outside this time frame.
 It has been going this way since 2008, making the area as attractive and pretty as it has always been.

 Surrounding the street are other magnificent landmarks.
-This actually includes Bab Zuweila from the south and Bab Al-Futuh from the North.
-The latter is actually the point where El Moez Street starts and goes all the way to the other end.
-Thus, the street is divided into two different sections, the southern part and the northern one.
+This includes Bab Zuweila from the south and Bab Al-Futuh from the North.
+The latter is the point where El Moez Street starts and goes all the way to the other end.
+Thus, the street is divided into the southern and the northern sections.

-The southern part is the area where popular places lie, including the Gamaliya district that embraces the Tent Market.
-In the same part, you can also find the Ghuriya Complex just before Bab Zuweila.
+Popular places lie in the southern part, including the Gamaliya district that embraces the Tent Market.
+You can find the Ghuriya Complex before Bab Zuweila in the same section.

-On the contrary, from the north, you can find Al-Hakim Mosque and the Spice Market.
-Between those two landmarks lies Al Azhar Street, which actually embraces the Spice Market rather than El Moez Street.
-This part possesses more than a few landmarks, including medieval mansions and the antique market.
-There also lie the Qalawun Complex and Al Aqmar Mosque; all historical buildings as well.
+On the contrary, you can find Al-Hakim Mosque and the Spice Market from the north.
+Between those two landmarks lies Al Azhar Street, which embraces the Spice Market rather than El Moez Street.
+This part has several landmarks, including medieval mansions and the antique market.
+The Qalawun Complex and Al Aqmar Mosque are all historical buildings.

-We have already mentioned that the street’s full name is actually El Moez Lidin Allah Al Fatimi.
-In fact, this name belonged to a man that existed during the Fatimid dynasty.
-El Moez was actually the fourth caliph of the Fatimid dynasty.
-People used to describe him the Glorifier of the Religion of God, for he was a righteous man.
-He also happened to be the 14th Ismaili Imam and his ruling lasted for over two decades.
+We have already mentioned that the street’s full name is El Moez Lidin Allah Al Fatimi.
+This name belonged to a man that existed during the Fatimid dynasty.
+El Moez was the fourth caliph of the Fatimid dynasty.
+People described him as the Glorifier of the Religion of God, for he was a righteous man.
+He also happened to be the 14th Ismaili Imam, and his ruling lasted over two decades.

-El Moez was popular for being too powerful whereas his kingdom was pretty dominant at his time.
+El Moez was famous for being too powerful, whereas his kingdom was dominant then.
 Before his reign, the dynasty centre lies in North Africa.
-However, he moved it all the way from North Africa to Egypt.
-During this dynasty when El Moez ruled, Cairo city came into being, becoming the new capital of the Fatimid Caliphate.
+However, he moved it from North Africa to Egypt.
+During this dynasty, when El Moez ruled, Cairo city came into being, becoming the new capital of the Fatimid Caliphate.

-Despite being a Shia Muslim, El Moez actually had a high tolerance for different religions.
-He was so popular among people from other religious communities, including Jewish and Christians.
+Despite being a Shia Muslim, El Moez had a high tolerance for different religions.
+He was very popular among people from other religious communities, including Jews and Christians.
 In history books, descriptions about him always included his tremendous acceptance of people’s differences, especially in religions.

 Among his noteworthy achievements was the invention of the fountain pen.
-He was the very first to come up with the idea of a pen that neither stains clothes nor hands.
+He was the first to devise a pen that neither stains clothes nor hands.
 Above and beyond, he was responsible for building several structures that we can see in the street nowadays.

 The Etymology of the Name

-Needless to say, El Moez is an Arabic name that was quite popular during Islamic times.
-In fact, it is still used in the modern days in many of the Arab countries.
-El Moez’s full name was actually Abu Tamim Maad El Moez Ledin Allah Al Fatimi.
+El Moez is an Arabic name that was quite popular during Islamic times.
+It is still used in modern times in many Arab countries.
+El Moez’s full name was Abu Tamim Maad El Moez Ledin Allah Al Fatimi.
 Quite long, isn’t it?

-However, Al Fatimi was more of a description rather than a last name.
-It is an adjective that unravels the fact that he belonged to the Fatimid Caliphate.
-Obviously, El Moez Street is the easiest and simplest to use for a street name.
+However, Al Fatimi was more of a description than a last name.
+It is an adjective that reveals that he belonged to the Fatimid Caliphate.
+El Moez Street is the easiest and simplest to use for a street name.
 It couldn’t work any other way.

-History had happened all around the world.
-It is actually amazing to learn about the places where it took place.
-For this one, we are quite sure that El Moez Street embraces a lot of events that once happened there.
+History has happened all around the world.
+It is fantastic to learn about the places where it took place.
+For this one, we are pretty sure that El Moez Street embraces many events that once happened there.
 It is a place where history was made.

 Over and over, we have mentioned that the street possesses more than a few historic buildings.
 Those buildings don’t all belong to the Fatimid Dynasty.
-In fact, a lot of them belong to other eras, including Muhammed Ali Pasha’s reign, Ayyubid dynasty, Ottoman era, and more.
-You can even find a lot of those buildings featured in the video above.
+Many of them belong to other eras, including Muhammed Ali Pasha’s reign, the Ayyubid dynasty, the Ottoman era, and more.
+You can even find many of those buildings featured in the video above.

-Now, it is time to learn about those historical structures standing strong to this time.
-Let’s start by the significant mosques in El Moez Street.
+It is time to learn about those historical structures that have stood firm until this time.
+Let’s start with the significant mosques on El Moez Street.

 Al Azhar Mosque

-One of the most prominent mosques in El Moez Street and in Cairo is Al Azhar Mosque.
+Al Azhar Mosque is one of the most prominent mosques in El Moez Street and Cairo.
 The mosque was constructed by El Moez Ledin Allah Al Fatimi when Cairo was newly established in 970.
-That makes it even one of the oldest mosques in Islamic history and in Egypt.
-In fact, it was even the first one to be built in Cairo.
+That makes it one of the oldest mosques in Islamic history and Egypt.
+It was even the first one to be built in Cairo.

-No wonder people refer to Cairo City as “The City of Thousand Minarets.”
-It has a fair share of domed mosques all around the city, in general, and in El Moez Street, in particular.
+No wonder people call Cairo City “The City of Thousand Minarets.”
+It has a fair share of domed mosques around the city, in general, and in El Moez Street.

-The following rulers all took the same steps and even aided financially to upkeep the status of the mosque.
-Thanks to their efforts, Al Azhar Mosque survived.
+The following rulers took the same steps and even financially aided to upkeep the mosque’s status.
+Thanks to their efforts, the Al Azhar Mosque survived.
 Besides, the institution of Al Azhar managed to keep up and become the most influential Islamic institution in Egypt.

 Mosque of Abu Dahab

 Just beside Al Azhar Mosque lies the Mosque of Abu Dahab.
-It is one of the popular mosques in El Moez Street.
-In fact, Amir Mohamed Beh Abu El Dahab was the one to make an order with the construction of the mosque.
+It is one of the famous mosques in El Moez Street.
+Amir Mohamed Beh Abu El Dahab was the one who ordered the construction of the mosque.
 During the reign of the Ottoman Empire, he was one of Egypt’s leaders.

-Originally, the building was supposed to be a school that welcomes students of Al Azhar University.
-However, it became a mosque; one of the oldest mosques in Egypt.
-Actually, it was the fourth mosque in Egypt with an architecture of the Ottoman Style.
+Initially, the building was supposed to be a school that welcomes students of Al Azhar University.
+However, it became a mosque, one of the oldest mosques in Egypt.
+It was the fourth mosque in Egypt, and it had an Ottoman style of architecture.

 Most of the mosques in El Moez Street have domes.
 This one is no exception; its dome is even semi-squared.
 It sits just right above the praying area.
 People refer to it as the hanging mosque.
 This is because its construction took place just above the street level.